bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 A modern slot in Linux Kernel for the Seagate Central Single Drive NAS running stock Seagate Central firmware.

-This accompanies the Seagate-Central-Samba project at the following link
+This project accompanies the **Seagate-Central-Samba** project at the following link

 https://github.com/bertofurth/Seagate-Central-Samba